lcayton/RandomBallCover-CPU/readme.txt

   arbitrary L_p distance is trivial to add by redefining 3 constants.
   See defs.h for an example.
 If you wish to implement your own metric, simply replace the two functions in dists.{c,h}.

+* The code uses the default number of threads defined by OpenMP.
+  Generally, this will be the number of cores in your computer.
+If you wish to manually set this, set the OMP_NUM_THREADS environment variable before calling the driver.